RLHFlow/RLHF-Reward-Modeling/README.md

 11. Yang Rui, et al., "Regularizing Hidden States Enables Learning Generalizable Reward Model for LLMs"
 12. Junsoo Park, et al., "OffsetBias: Leveraging Debiased Data for Tuning Evaluators"
 13. Meng Yu, et al., "SimPO: Simple Preference Optimization with a Reference-Free Reward"
+14. Song Yifan, et al., "The Good, The Bad, and The Greedy: Evaluation of LLMs Should Not Ignore Non-Determinism"

 🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥